hybridflux/KubeNet/README.md

 I am used to working in a bash-environment, but I cannot imagine giving-up Visual Studio, so having the Linux Subsystem on Windows is really an asset.

+> You are viewing commands for the old version of the Azure Container Service.
+Azure Container Service (AKS) is being updated to a newer version, which is currently in public preview.

 ## Pre-requisites

 Enable WSL on Windows 10 (https://msdn.microsoft.com/en-us/commandline/wsl/install-win10).
 Install the most recent version of Azure CLI (https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).